 1. Being a general contractor is easy.
 I can manage my own remodel, addition or build with ease.

-4. I won't pay anyone an amount that will allow them to make more money than I make or what I think they should make.
+4. I won't pay anyone an amount that will allow them to make more money per hour than I make at my job, as construction workers should make less than I do.

 5. This guy I know that has a truck and some tools might do it cheaper.